 Do you require anything of your authors?

-We ask our authors to purchase 100 of their books at an author’s discount of forty percent off retail, if possible.
+While this is not a prerequisite for acceptance, we ask our authors to purchase a significant number—100 if possible— of their books prepublication at an author’s discount.
+Authors purchasing 100 or more books at one time will receive an author discount of 50% off retail.
+Authors purchasing less than 100 will receive an author discount of 40% percent off retail.
 These can be resold by the author at full price.
 Most books lately have been priced at $17 and $18 because of their size and/or illustrations.
-While this is not a prerequisite for acceptance, there are occasions when a lack of funds may delay our ability to publish a manuscript.
+While advance purchase is not a prerequisite for acceptance, there are occasions when a lack of funds may delay our ability to publish a manuscript.
 If this is an issue for you, please let us know so that we can work out a mutually agreeable plan.

 When do I need to purchase the books?

 When you receive and send back to us your hardcopy book proof, we ask for payment then.
 We want you to be completely satisfied with your book.
 From the moment we begin to work together the press invests time and money in your book.

 What do I need to do right now?

 You need to prepare your final manuscript.
 We recommend you have a professional proofreader read it first, or anyone with a sharp eye whom you trust.
 While we are happy to publish your manuscript as it is today, you may have regrets if you see something later in print you would have preferred to correct now.